fhatti/fhatti/README.md

  # 💫 About Me:
-Hey there,<br><br>I am a self-taught front-end developer, constantly seeking out new opportunities to learn and enhance my skill set.<br>This GitHub Page serves as an observatory for tracking my progress and development on the frontend developer journey. 🌟
+Hey there,<br><br>I am a self-taught front-end developer, constantly seeking out new opportunities to learn and enhance my skill set. <br>In addition to my frontend experience, I'm currently pursuing an apprenticeship as a Software Developer at TravelTrex.<br><br>✨ It’s an incredible journey so far, and I’m excited for all the tech adventures ahead! 🚀<br><br>This GitHub Page serves as an observatory for tracking my progress and development across the software development journey. 🌟